selenide/selenide/.github/PULL_REQUEST_TEMPLATE.md

 If it fixes a bug or resolves a feature request, be sure to link to that issue.

 ## Checklist
-- [ ] Checkstyle and unit tests pass locally with my changes by running `gradle check chrome_headless firefox_headless` command
+- [ ] Checkstyle and unit tests are passed locally with my changes by running `gradlew check chrome_headless firefox_headless` command
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)